cloudbees-days/cloudbees-field-workshops/labs/rolloutSetup/rolloutSetup.md

 <p><img src="images/initRolloutBranch.gif" />

-4. Ensure you are within the initRollout branch, then click the `src` folder.
-On the resulting page, click the **Create new file** button.
+4. Ensure you are within the `development` branch, then navigate to `src/utils/` directory by clicking `src` then `utils`.

 <p><img src="images/srcCreateNewFile.png" />

-5. In the textbox next to `microblog-frontend/src/`, type: `utils/flag.js` and press return (on the keyboard).
+5. The `flags.js` file defines the feature flags that our application will use and then registers those flags for remote configuration via a `setup` call to the dashboard.

 <p><img src="images/utilsFlagJS.gif" />